Can We Identify a Person From Their Voice?

 Voice-based recognition systems differ from old-school wiretapping and surveillance by going beyond the substance of a conversation to infer information about the speaker from the voice itself.
 Even something as simple as putting in an order at a McDonald’s drive-through in Illinois has raised legal questions about collecting biometric data without consent.
 In October, the Texas attorney general accused Google of violating the state’s biometric privacy law, saying the Nest home-automation device “records—without consent—friends, children, grandparents, and guests who stop by, and then stores their voiceprints indefinitely.”
 Another lawsuit asserts that JPMorgan Chase used a Nuance system called Gatekeeper, which allegedly “collects and considers the unique voiceprint of the person behind the call” to authenticate its banking customers and detect potential fraud.

 Other state and national authorities allow citizens to use their voices to verify their identity and thus gain access to their tax data records and pension information.
-“There’s a massive shadow risk, which is that any speaker-verification technology can be turned into speaker identification,” says Wiebke Toussaint Hutiri, a researcher at Delft University of Technology, in the Netherlands, who has studied bias.
+“There’s a massive shadow risk, which is that any speaker-verification technology can be turned into speaker identification,” says Wiebke Toussaint Hutiri, a researcher at Delft University of Technology (TU Delft), in the Netherlands, who has studied bias.

 Looking deeply into the human voice